Translation reference to convert Teradata Reset When functionality to Snowflake

 OUT -> Teradata_01.sql

-CREATE TABLE account_balance (
+CREATE OR REPLACE TABLE account_balance (

 account_id INTEGER NOT NULL,